phreeza/manuscript_axon_potentials/doc/manuscript.md

 After having studied the EFPs of single axons, we next started to simulate axon bundles, because axons often run in parallel bundles in the brain.
-Moving towards more biologically plausible axon geometries, we considered axon bundles consisting of axons with slightly altered characteristics, where we randomly perturbed the precise locations of bifurcations and terminations in the axon tree ([@fig:simpletree]E, left).
+Moving towards more biologically plausible axon geometries, we considered axon bundles consisting of axons with slightly altered spatial arrangement: we randomly perturbed the precise locations of bifurcations and terminations in the axon tree ([@fig:simpletree]E, left).
 We simulated 100 axons and stimulated each axon with an inhomogeneous Poisson spike train